 Overall, DHCP simplifies network administration by automating the process of IP address allocation and configuration, allowing for efficient management of IP addresses and network resources.
 It is commonly used in both small and large networks to streamline device connectivity and maintenance.

-We are using a minimal installed Rocky Linux 9 operating system with following specifications.
+We are working with a minimal installation of the Rocky Linux 9 operating system, featuring the following specifications and configuration.

 Updating Software Packages

-Note down the versions of Linux Kernel and Rocky Linux operating system, that are being used in this tutorial.
+rebootMake sure to note down the versions of both the Linux Kernel and the Rocky Linux operating system that are being used in this tutorial.
+This information will be important for reference and ensuring compatibility with the steps and configurations outlined.

 5.14.0-162.23.1.el9_1.x86_64